misiektoja/spotify_monitor/docs/configuration.md

 Chromium profiles support `Default` and `Profile *` directories plus friendly names from Local State.
 Both modern `<profile>/Network/Cookies` and legacy `<profile>/Cookies` databases are recognized.

+Chromium-based import does not work inside Docker because the container cannot use the host password service needed to decrypt the cookies.
+Use Firefox as shown under [Container Operation](usage.md#import-firefox-into-container-authentication).
+You can also perform a Chromium import with a local PyPI or manual installation.

 <a id="manual-cookie-extraction"></a>
 #### Manual cookie extraction

 Use manual extraction when browser import is unavailable.
-It is also the normal Docker path.
+In containers it is the fallback when a Firefox host profile cannot be mounted.
 Treat `sp_dc` like a password because it represents a Spotify login session.

 Follow these steps: